 - Just right: perhaps “What will our future ministry with youth and families become as we adapt to changes in the demographics of our region?”

-Open Questions point to choices that might be expressed in future Annual Visions of Ministry.
+Open Questions point to choices that might be addressed in future Annual Visions of Ministry.
 The Annual Vision guides the work of the staff; Open Questions guide the planning work of the board.
 The best Open Questions point to strategic choices among actual alternatives and invite discernment about what difference the congregation means to make in the lives of people.

 Board-level planning all year long